laobaox/auth-demo/README.md

 ![img.png](img.png)

 but, with data save in memory， I omit the BindLine, and directly store the reference in an set collection.

-And store users to and dict collections with name as key for simple, and store roles in the same way.
+And store users to an dict collections with name as key for simple, and store roles in the same way.

 ![img_1.png](img_1.png)

-Be attention， the User.roles is a set collections and store role with name as hash key, It was implement by python magic method \_\_eq\_\_ and \_\_hash\_\_, And Roles.users was implement in the same way.
+Be attention， the User.roles is a set collections and store role with name as hash key,

+It was implement by python magic method \_\_eq\_\_ and \_\_hash\_\_,

+And Roles.users was implement in the same way.